Josh Benson

-Josh Benson (born 5 December 1999) is an English professional footballer who plays as a midfielder for Rotherham United.
+Josh Benson (born 5 December 1999) is an English professional footballer who plays as a midfielder and is a free agent.

 He has previously played for Arsenal, Burnley, Grimsby Town and Barnsley.

 Career

 Early career

 Benson was born in Brentwood, Essex and is the oldest of four siblings.
 The family were raised in Thurrock, Essex.
 He attended Herringham Primary School in Chadwell St Mary, and it was here that he was selected to represent Thurrock District team following a trial.
 At the age of seven, an Arsenal scout spotted him playing for Thurrock in a tournament and invited for a trial.
 There was also interest from other clubs, Tottenham Hotspur, West Ham United and Millwall.
 He began training with Arsenal when he turned eight but was not originally a standout performer for the team and was one of three players to be left of the squad for a trip abroad to Spain.
 He later progressed to be one of the better players in the side, captaining the youth sides and eventually earning a two-year scholarship when he turned 16.
 In the first year of his scholarship, he sustained a knee injury which kept him out of action for four months.
 In the spring of 2018 he was informed by Arsenal that they would not be offering him a professional contract once his scholarship expired.